-Please listen to the radio on WMFG 1240 AM Sunday mornings at 10:30 am (not at 9:00 am as stated above) or tune in to our TV Broadcast—channel 5 Tuesday’s at 6 pm or Wednesday’s at 8 am.
+Please listen to the radio on WMFG 1240 AM Sunday mornings at 10:30 am or tune in to our TV Broadcast—channel 5 Tuesday’s at 6 pm or Wednesday’s at 8 am.
 You may also follow us on Facebook and You Tube.

 Our Savior’s is ready to accept e-donations.
 It’s easy and secure.
 To get started download GIVE+ app for free in the App Store or Google Play or Click Here